twilson63/chester/readme.md

 Chester is built using coffee, because it is much easier to maintain, but you don't need to use coffeescript to use Chester, you can use JavaScript just fine.

+# Get Involved

+* Submit a pull request!
+* Report an issue on twitter.com/jackhq using #Ti.chester